writeson/the-well-grounded-python-developer/examples/CH_06/README.md

 - 01 - demonstrates a simple "Hello World" web application
 - 02 - demonstrates a web application with dynamically updated data
-- 03 - demonstrates a web application with dynamically updated data and user interaction
+- 03 - demonstrates a web application with dynamically updated data and user interactive